-This roasted tomatillo salsa has just a handful of ingredients and roasts quickly in the oven.
-Salsa verde is perfect for chips and works great in enchiladas, too!
+This roasted tomatillo salsa has just a handful of ingredients and the veggies roast quickly in the oven bring a delicious flavor this salsa verde.
+Perfect for dipping chips or topping enchiladas.

 Well, surprise surprise.

 I’m back with more cilantro and lime, because cilantro and lime is my jam.
 And by jam I mean I would totally spread it on my toast if it were socially acceptable.

 Safe to say I do NOT have the gene that makes cilantro taste like soap. 😉

 We love salsa verde in our house and I’m a huge believer that roasting veggies just makes the flavors pop.
 Soooo, here’s our version of roasted tomatilla salsa (or roasted salsa verde).